 Unfortunately, incorporating Mimblewimble into Bitcoin would be a difficult and invasive task as it may require a hard fork.
 Alternatively, it may be incorporated into Bitcoin as a sidechain or extension blocks.

 Three main properties of MWC transactions increase their privacy.
 All transactions on the base layer are CoinJoined with Confidential Transactions and signature aggregation.
 Consequently, there are no addresses, transaction amounts or intermediary inputs and outputs in blocks and all transactions are indistinguishable from one another.
 Unless you are a transaction participant then all inputs and outputs look like random pieces of data on the blockchain.

-According to Bitcoin core developer Peter Wuille, “Introducing MimbleWimble into Bitcoin in a backwards-compatible way would be a difficult exercise.
+Introducing Mimblewimble into Bitcoin in a backwards-compatible way would be a difficult exercise.
 It may not be impossible, but it would be hard.
-Unlike Bitcoin, MimbleWimble does not have a scripting language – which is neat to play with, but has a privacy downside.
-MimbleWimble, (conversely), has very good privacy at the expense of no other features.”
+I think the way if people were experimenting with this, I would expect it to be an experimental separate chain or sidechain.
+In a sidechain we would not introduce a new cryptocurrency but it would be a separate chain.
+There are some downsides to Mimblewimble.
+In particular, it does not have a scripting language…a scripting language is very neat to play with, but it has a privacy downside.
+Mimblewimble takes this to the other side where you have very good privacy but at the expense of no other features any more.

-Revision 2 - February 19, 2020 (current).
+Revision 2 - February 19, 2020.